 When I was a kid building sets met Lego or Lincoln Logs, and not much else.
-So I think it’s awesome that there are so many different kinds of buildings toys out there today, incuding a few that are made specifically for the ways girls create and build (STEM-loving Tween Traveler gets a lot out of those).
+So I think it’s awesome that there are so many different kinds of buildings toys out there today, incuding a few that are made specifically for the ways girls create and build.

 Here are a dozen building sets that are innovative and spur creativity and an interest in STEM in different ways.
 And they all come in forms that your young builder can take with him or her pretty much wherever you travel.
 They are flat tiles or compact shapes and they incorporate magnets, suction or parts that clip together.
 So they fit easily in your child’s backpack and are harder to lose from an airplane tray or restaurant table.